Quick Answers: Register a Branch of a Foreign Company in Kenya

 Apply for branch KRA PIN, tax obligations, bank onboarding, county business permit and sector licences where required.

-Timeline for Registration of a Foreign Company Branch in Kenya
+Timeline for Foreign Company Registration in Kenya

 BRS lists 3–5 days for foreign company registration where the filing is complete.
 The full client timeline may be longer because the registry filing is only one part of the process.